We don't have details about when and how God created the world. Even if He told us, our human minds could not comprehend it.

 Because of intense heat, the earth was vaporized and gaseous ('formless and empty') for most of its existence.

 'Darkness was over the face of the deep' because light cannot penetrate intense heat.
 Eventually, a crust (face) started to form over the molten rock.

 'The spirit of God was hovering over the waters.'
 God was getting ready to do something special on planet earth.
 The earth was cooling, and steam was condensing into pockets of water on the crust.

 Now the earth is ready for God to begin His six creative stages of shaping and populating the earth.

 God's first creation was light.
 Light is the primary requirement for life.
 Light is so amazing that it cannot be defined by anything other than itself.
 See the list here showing 14 attributes of light, both physically and spiritually.

-God created an atmosphere ('expanse') of life-sustaining air between the condensed water on the ground (oceans and lakes) and the vaporized water in the dense cloud cover, the expanse of space in which He would create life.
+God created an atmosphere ('expanse') of life-sustaining air between the condensed water on the ground (oceans and lakes) and the vaporized water in the clouds, the expanse of space in which He would create life.

-As temperature cooled on the earth's surface, the thickening crust (floating on molten rock) began cracking, shifting and buckling.
+As the temperature cooled on the earth's surface, the thickening crust (floating on molten rock) began cracking, shifting, and buckling.
 At God's command, huge parts of the crust (tectonic plates) were thrust above water to form dry land.

 Eventually light began to glow through the dense cloud cover and support simple organic life.

 The Biblical account of creation is seen from the human perspective of land on earth.
 First life on earth was tiny organisms like bacteria, about four billion years ago.
 Then came simple vegetation at the edges of water and land.